-No interest payment will be made on client money held by the ACD.
-Client money will be held in a designated client money account with Natwest Group plc.
+No interest payment will be made on client money held by the ACD, prior to investment in the Company.
+Client money will be held in a designated client money account with NatWest Group plc.

 The ACD will not be liable for any acts or omissions of the Approved Bank.
 The Approved Bank will be responsible for any acts or omissions within its control.